mynamebrody/DrizlyDash/README.md

 DrizlyDash
 ====
 This is a node.js application that "hacks" your [Amazon Dash Button](http://www.amazon.com/dashbutton) to order you alcohol from [Drizly](https://www.drizly.com/)!
-After my first app [PizzaDash](https://medium.com/@brody_berson/hacking-amazon-s-5-dash-button-to-order-domino-s-pizza-9d19c9d04646) I felt like, what goes best with pizza?
+After my first app [PizzaDash](https://medium.com/@brody_berson/hacking-amazon-s-5-dash-button-to-order-domino-s-pizza-9d19c9d04646) ([source code](http://www.github.com/bhberson/pizzadash)) I felt like, what goes best with pizza?
 Simple answer, beer.
 So I set out to figure out how to get beer delivered to me, and in my area, there is Drizly who happens to have an API available to [developers](http://developers.drizly.com/).
 I am using a npm module to listen for the button press [hortinstein](https://github.com/hortinstein)'s [Node-Dash-Button](https://github.com/hortinstein/node-dash-button).

 One idea would be to have this [always running](#always-running) via a local server such as a Raspberry Pi and have on demand alcohol ordering whenever you just need a drink! ;)